rixiobarrios/js-debugging-errors/README.md

 it.
 Your task is to review the code and the error it creates, then determine the cause of the error and how you can fix it.

+For the purposes of this lab, focus on using the console to log messages.
+If you would like to go above and beyond, consider using Chrome or VS Code's built-in debuggers.

 Each prompt asks three questions:

 1. What is the error message?